qtmspin/alpaca_api_service/readme.md

 Implements stop and stop-limit orders during pre-market and post-market hours when these order types aren't natively supported by the exchange.
 Features real-time WebSocket-based price monitoring with sub-100ms latency for near-instant order execution when conditions are met.

+### 📊 Real-Time Order & Position Tracking

+Receive instant updates when orders are filled, canceled, or rejected, and when positions change.
+This enables building reactive trading strategies that can immediately respond to market events without polling the API.

 ```typescript
 // Example: Creating an artificial stop order
 await fetch('/api/artificial-orders', {